okeeffed/developer-notes/manual/Java/Java-Lambda-Funcs.md

 The basic gist is to generate a `interface` with the lambda signature, then explicitly create a function preface by the interface type.

+This will allow you to call the lambda function as a instance method.

 ## Example

 ```java